Home Insurance Quotes

 But mobile home owners should pay attention to more than the cost of a policy.
 Some policies are comprehensive, while others cover only specific causes of loss or "named perils."
 Liability coverage, deductibles and coverage limits can vary from company to company and from policy to policy.

-As a mobile home owner, you need to shop around for the best deal and the best policy to suit your needs.
+As a mobile home owner, you need to shop around wit the best home insurers for the policy and price to suit your needs.